Central Florida Business Forum

 It will be the responsibility of the Chairperson or designee to track attendance and enforce the attendance policy.

-For the continued success of the lead group, regular attendance is a commitment that must be made by each member.
-All members are expected to attend all meetings.
+For the continued success of the business referral group, regular attendance is a commitment that must be made by each member.
+All members are expected to attend all meetings and remain until the end of the meeting.
 Members are encouraged to plan other appointments or events at a time that is not in conflict with the CFBF meeting.
 In the event that a member needs to miss one or more meetings, a leave of absence may be granted for unexpected family circumstances.
 A leave must be pre-approved by notifying the Chairperson or designee.

 Members are expected to arrange for a substitute if a meeting is to be missed.
 If this is done it will not be counted as an unexcused absence.
+A substitute does not have to be someone from your company or industry, only someone that does not conflict with another member's category.
 A member may be allowed three unexcused absences within a six-month period coinciding with the six-month period (Jan-June or July-Dec).
 Members may send a substitute up to three times during the six-month period.
-Two consecutive unexcused absences or four unexcused absences during the six-month term, may allow the member’s position to become open.
-The membership status may be terminated at the discretion of the Chairperson or membership committee.

 III.
 CONTRIBUTION

-As a part of membership responsibilities, members are required to bring valid leads and visitors to CFBF.
+As a part of membership responsibilities, members are expected to bring valid leads every week to CFBF and prospective new members as visitors whenever possible.
 It's important that each member is actively seeking business opportunities for the other members.

 • Make contact with other members.
 Visit their place of business.
 Do a lunch meeting.
 Learn how you can exchange leads.